placer14/HackTHIS-Arduino-Resources/README.txt

 Here is some helpful information for this workshop.
+I've organized information by workshop to better organize the materials.
+Workshop1 doesn't exist because we followed the Oomlaut Workshop Manual to help us setup our Arduino environments.

 Source for Manual/Experiments that we'll be performing in these workshops is found at: http://oomlout.com/products/ARDX/ARDX-experimenters-guide-DD.pdf